Salamandric/salamandric.github.io/custom/sets/ygo-files/splash.md

 <h2>Note to Playtesters</h2>
-<p><b>Mechanic Prefixes:</b> Cards in the playtest will have usually names that generally describe the card, with two-letter prefixes if the card uses particular set mechanics.
+<p><b>Mechanic Prefixes:</b> Cards in the playtest will have usually names that generally describe the card, with two-letter prefixes if the card is design for a particular set mechanics.
 They are the following:<br>
 <ul style=text-align:left;>
 <li>FT = Foretell</li>
 <li>HL = Home land</li>